alec-deng/AniPortable/README.md

 ## Overview

-**AniPortable** brings core AniList features directly into your browser, allowing seamless interaction with your anime list.
-Instantly update episode progress, view statistics, and manage your lists without navigating away from your current tab.
+**AniPortable** brings core AniList features directly into your browser for seamless tracking.
+Update your anime and manga progress, check your stats, and manage your lists — all without navigating away from what you're doing.

 ---

 ## Features

-- Instantly update episode progress or score using arrow buttons — or click to type an exact number.
+- **Quick updates** — Bump episode/chapter progress or scores with arrow buttons, or click to type an exact number
-- View your completed anime/manga stats in a bar chart, with filters for year and season.
+- **Visual stats** — View your anime and manga stats in bar charts, with year and season filters for anime
-- Separate your Watching list into **Behind** and **Caught Up**, so you know exactly what needs attention.
+- **Smart organization** — Split your Watching/Reading lists into **Behind** and **Caught Up** so you always know what needs attention
-- Keep anime in Watching even after finishing the last episode — ideal for screenshots or reviews — then move it to Completed with one click.
+- **Flexible completion** — Enable manual completion to keep anime/manga in your current list after finishing — great for screenshots or reviews.
+Then mark complete with one click when you're ready

 ---